FFGGSSJJ/Simple-UnixOS-Kernel/mp3_w-extra/README.md

 ![](../readme_img/terminal2.png)

 - A text editor `svim`.
-We implemented a simple version `vim` and we call it `svim`.
-It can be used to modify the file, for instance, `frame0.txt`:
+We implemented a simple version `vim` and hence we call it `svim`.
+It can be used to modify the file and save it, for instance, `frame0.txt`:

 ![](../readme_img/svim.png)

-That's basically it.
 For other features or commands like `scheduler`, `cmd history`, `tab func` and etc., I will not show them here.

+> **Write in the end:**
+>
+> This project took a great amount of time.
+We added detailed comments in our code and I also added reference to any other code or documents we refered to.
+>
+> The project actually did not meet my expectation and the extra credits we earned for this project was around 4 or 5 out of 10 according to a TA in this course.
+This can be a good reference if you are planning your work or try to estimate your points.
+>
+> Anyway, if you find any problem in our code (there should have many undiscovered bugs) or have any question towards our code, please feel free to contact.
+I will see if I can help.
+>
+> That's basically it.

 ACADEMIC INTEGRITY
 -----